kimnewzealand/Git-Resources/GitCommands.md

 <br>

 ## GIT Terminology

 + `origin` : connection pointing to the remote repository

 + `master` : name of your default branch.
 A branch in Git is simply a lightweight movable pointer to a commit.

 + `working directory` : local repository

 + `.git directory` : Git stores all of its repository data in the .git directory.
-This is created when a local repository is initialised.
+This is created when a local repository is initialised using the `init` command.

++ `.git.ignore` : Git uses this file to determine which files and directories to ignore, before you make a commit.

 + `hash`:  the commit command creates a unique ID called a hash, which is an absolute path.